umate/savvyai/README.md

 # SavvyAI Telegram Bot

-SavvyAI is an open source Telegram bot that let's people play with the letest LLM.
+SavvyAI is an open source Telegram bot that let's non-technical people play with the latest LLMs available.
-SavvyAI is intended to be a non-profit project aming to give people access to recently released OpenAI GPT-3.5-turbo model in a form a of a [Telegram](https://telegram.org/) bot.
+SavvyAI is intended to be a non-profit project aiming to give people access to recently released OpenAI GPT-3.5-turbo model in a form a of a [Telegram](https://telegram.org/) bot.

 The project can be run locally, or you can try a cloud version that I am running on Render (http://render.com/) [here](https://t.me/savvyai_bot).
 Each user is given 10,000 free tokens per day to try out the bot, along with 3 minutes of voice transcription.